 Studies Show Non-Surgical Spinal Decompression Provides Relief Quickly

-Spinal discs don’t get a whole lot of blood flow, making them slow healers.
-Injuries to discs can occur from trauma, aging, poor nutrition and just plain genetics.
-Thin of a disc like the shock absorbers in your car.
+Think of a disc like the shock absorbers in your car.
 When they stop functioning like they were designed to do, you have problems.
 When it’s your discs, you can get pinched nerves, joint inflammation and pain.
-Also affected is blood flow, critical to the healing process.

 At Community Health and Wellness Center in Plantation, we utilize the Cox® Spinal Decompression protocol to treat disc conditions and restore their health.
 The efficacy of this protocol has been proven in the lab with Federal grant funding.
 We encourage you to consult the Cox website.